MyPass Ski Rates

 Hourly Rates

-Where provided, the cheapest hourly rate based on total time skied will be applied, regardless of the time of entry/end.
+Where provided, the most convenient hourly rate will be charged based on the total time skied, regardless of the time of entry/end.

 It is applied in the above cases (or if hourly/half-day rates are not provided).

-If you ski within the Campiglio SkiArea or Skiarea Bormio, you may be charged per diem rates that are cheaper than the individual ski area rates, here’s why
+In case of skiing within the SkiArea Campiglio or Skiarea Bormio, daily rates may be charged which are cheaper than the rates of the individual ski areas, here’s why

-They will be applied only if you ski for several days consecutively and if they are more convenient.
+They will be charged only if you ski for several days consecutively and if they are more convenient.

-The charging of consecutive days fares also takes place on a daily basis.
+The charging of multi-day fares is also done on a daily basis.
 We calculate what has been paid previously and charge the difference between what has already been paid and the cost of the appropriate multi-day ticket.

 Example: